 Former Director of FBI National Cyber Investigative Joint Task Force Joins FTI Consulting

-/EIN News/ -- WASHINGTON, Sept.
-12, 2022 (GLOBE NEWSWIRE) -- FTI Consulting, Inc. (NYSE: FCN) today announced continued investment in the firm’s Cybersecurity practice with the appointment of Brian Boetig as a Senior Managing Director, bringing more than 30 years of investigative, national security, crisis management and public safety expertise.
+WASHINGTON, Sept.
+12, 2022 (GLOBE NEWSWIRE) -- FTI Consulting, Inc. FCN today announced continued investment in the firm's Cybersecurity practice with the appointment of Brian Boetig as a Senior Managing Director, bringing more than 30 years of investigative, national security, crisis management and public safety expertise.

 Mr. Boetig, who is based in Seattle, joins after serving in senior leadership roles with the Federal Bureau of Investigation ("FBI").
 In his role at FTI Consulting, Mr. Boetig will expand the firm's West Coast presence, establishing an official Cybersecurity practice footprint in Seattle.